 The Journal accepts original research article, review article, short communication, case report, letter-to-the-Editor and Editorials for publication in an open access platform.
 All the published articles can be accessed online without any subscription charges and will receive the benefit of extensive worldwide visibility.

-Article processing will be done through the Editorial Manager System which helps in maintaining the quality of the peer review process and provides easy access to the authors to track the process of manuscript evaluation and publication in an automated way.
+Article processing will be done through the Editorial Tracking System which helps in maintaining the quality of the peer review process and provides easy access to the authors to track the process of manuscript evaluation and publication in an automated way.

 All the submitted manuscripts undergo peer review by the subject matter experts under the supervision of the Editor-in-Chief or assigned Editorial committee member of the Journal of Cancer Epidemiology and Prevention.
 Approval of at least two independent reviewers and the editor is mandatory for the acceptance of the manuscript for publication.